IMTtugraz/PyQMRI/doc/index.rst

 Sample Data
 -----------
 In-vivo datasets used in the original publication (doi: `[10.1002/mrm.27502]`_) can be found at zenodo_.
+As these data sets are from an older release, the coil sensitivity profiles saved within the .h5 files need to be deleted prior to reconstruction.
+This invokes a new conputation of coil sensitivity profiles, matching the data within the fitting.

 Prerequests on the .h5 file:
 -----------------------------